 All of the above factors should be considered: industry, familiar and existing technologies, company size, geographic location, and job functions (as opposed to titles).

-That last criterion is highly illustrative.
+This is by no means an exhaustive list, but that last criterion in particular is highly illustrative.
 You don’t just need to know what their job is called — you need to know what they actually do.
 Most importantly, you need to know if their job function includes having the necessary buying power to close a sale.

 Beyond what you need to know about them, there’s also the how — or, more precisely, the where.
 As in, where is your data vendor drawing those insights from?